Cavity Healing: Remineralize Teeth and Regrow Tooth Enamel

 The diet consisted, in part, of a whole food, rich in Vitamin D. This “Ancient Food” was held sacred by Vikings and Grandmas alike.
 Roman Soldiers were even rationed their daily serving of ferment fish oil.

-Vitamin D is loaded in fat soluble vitamins and is crucial in building strong teeth and bones.
-Helpful in prevent gingivitis, it is also anti-inflammatory.
+Vitamin D is loaded with vitamins soluble in fat, and is crucial in building strong teeth and bones.
+Helpful in preventing gingivitis, it is also anti-inflammatory.

 The amount of calcium in your teeth, at any given time, is in flux.
 Calcium is flowing in and out of your teeth, depending on where it is needed in the body.

-Vitamin D is also directly responsible for the “Cementum” which binds your teeth to the bones in your mouth.
-Lastly, it appears that the gene that controls Periodontal disease is regulated by a receptor controlled by, you guessed it… Vitamin D.
+Vit.
+D is also directly responsible for the “Cementum” which binds your teeth to the bones in your mouth.
+Lastly, it appears that the gene that controls Periodontal disease is regulated by a receptor controlled by, you guessed it… Vit.
+D.

 In my Free Report below I will show you the type of FCLO I use, how much I take and why I feel it is the best.